TypeCarst/ProceduralCrystalTwine/README.md

 # Procedural Crystal Twine

 This is one of my first steps in procedural generation.
-Crystal twines like structures are part of my fictional world and I wanted to be able to generate them for the game I'm developing in Unity3D by myself to save a bit of time and maybe bring some variety into the game world.
+Crystal twines like structures are part of my fictional world.
+I want to generate them for the game I'm developing by myself in Unity3D to save a bit of time and maybe bring some variety into the game world.
+It is also quite fun to broaden my own horizon.

-The result should in a way like this basic sketch where the red dots are the vertices and the lines the edges:
+The result should look like this basic sketch where the red dots are the vertices and the lines the edges:

 <img src="https://github.com/cfloeth/ProceduralCrystalTwine/blob/main/Readme%20Images/CrystalTwine.png" alt="Basic sketch of a crystal twine" width="250"/>